 Apple pencil vs Wacom Pro Pen 2 – Stylus comparison

 Wacom Pro Pen 2 has two physical buttons on the side along with an eraser at the back.
-All of which can be customized to have different functions – depending on the application.
-You can also change the pressure settings.
+These buttons are customizable and can be assigned different keyboard shortcut operations.
+They also allow you to customize the pressure settings to your liking.

 Pen – Feel and Comfort

 Wacom Pro Pen 2, on the other hand, feels much more substantial.
-It is wider and has ergonomic curves which help with better grip and comfortable hold.
+It is wider and has ergonomic curves that help with better grip and comfortable hold.

 Supported Apps and software

-iPad has got better with time and has some of the very advance drawing apps like Procreate, Clip studio paint, Affinity photo which is as good as their desktop counterpart.
+iPad has got better with time and has some of the very advanced drawing apps like Procreate, Clip studio paint, Affinity photo which is as good as their desktop counterpart.

 Wacom has its own Computer attachment for Cintiq Pro 24 called “Wacom Cintiq Pro Engine” which makes your Cintiq a standalone computer.

-It does not matter what storage capacity you computer has, you can always plug in a cheap external hard disk to Windows or Mac computers.
+It does not matter what storage capacity your computer has, you can always plug in a cheap external hard disk to Windows or Mac computers.

 Startup time – quicker the better

-Sometimes you get a sudden idea and you want to immediately note down or start working on.
+Sometimes you get a sudden idea and you want to immediately note down or start working on it.
 In traditional art, you simply pick a pen and start working.
-In the case of Wacom Cintiq, it takes a considerable amount of time to wake even on sleep mode.

 Accessories – Shortcut buttons, tablet stands and more